rwb/qda-lesson7/README.md

 * Statistical significance tests are generally calibrated in terms of keeping the probability of a Type I error small (i.e., a = 0.05 or less).

 * We would also like the probability of making a Type II error to be small.
-Generally, this kind of error is phrased in terms of 1 - Type II error probability which corresponds to the power of a test (i.e., the probability of rejecting a hypothesis when that hypothesis is false.
+Generally, this kind of error is phrased in terms of 1 - Type II error probability which corresponds to the power of a test (i.e., the probability of rejecting a hypothesis when that hypothesis is false).

 * When designing a study it is often useful (and required) to consider the power of the test that will be conducted.
 Here is a standard [power calculator](https://www.stat.ubc.ca/~rollin/stats/ssize/b2.html) found on the web.